manoa-bazaar/home-page/index.md

 First, <a href="https://www.meteor.com/install">install Meteor</a>.

-Second, go to the [https://github.com/manoalist/manoalist](Manoalist repo), and click the "Clone or download" button to download your new GitHub repo to your local file system.
+Second, go to the <a href="https://github.com/manoalist/manoalist">Manoalist repo</a>, and click the "Clone or download" button to download your new GitHub repo to your local file system.
 Using GitHub Desktop is a great choice if you use MacOS or Windows.

 Fourth, cd into the app/ directory of your local copy of the repo, and install third party libraries with:
 ```